akannshu/Meals/README.md

 # Meals
-#### This is a React based app to your food chart for the week and also provides you with the ingridients you would need to make your dish.
+#### This is a React-Redux based app to your food chart for the week and also provides you with the ingridients you would need to make your dish.
 Some Snaps of the project

 ### HomeScreen